Skip to content

 Course Completion

-To successfully complete the course, students must complete all self-assessments and assessments within the prescribed timeframe.
+To successfully complete the course students must complete all eLearning, workbooks and assessments within the prescribed timeframe.

-As the course is competency-based, students must achieve 100% in assessment tasks and will receive a second and third opportunity to achieve this, if unsuccessful in their first and second attempts.
+As the course is competency-based, students must achieve 100% in assessment tasks and will receive further opportunities to achieve this, if unsuccessful in their first attempt.
 Each ‘re-assessment’ will only require students to re-answer questions that have been marked incorrect in their previous attempts.

-At the completion of the course year, all students must provide evidence that they have participated in a NZ Resuscitation Council Certificate in Resuscitation and Emergency Care CORE Immediate (or equivalent), which is to have been completed no more than two years prior to the end date of the course.
+At the completion of the course year, all students must provide evidence that they have obtained life support skills equivalent to New Zealand Resuscitation Council CORE Immediate - Adult and Child, which is to have been completed no more than two years prior to the end date of the course.

 Course Support

-The NZDA Certificate in Dental Assisting course is coordinated by the NZDA Education Team, based at NZDA House in Ellerslie, Auckland.
+The NZDA Certificate in Dental Assisting course is coordinated by the NZDA Vocational Training Team, based at NZDA House in Ellerslie, Auckland.

 More Questions?